prio/prio.github.io/_posts/2018-01-08-rust-and-swig.md

 }
 ```

-And add 'build = "build.rs"' to the package section of your Cargo.toml file.
+And add `build = "build.rs"` to the package section of your Cargo.toml file.

 ```
 [package]